What is Epitalon?

-Epithalon helps to activate the telomerase enzyme.
+Epitalon helps to activate the telomerase enzyme.
 The enzyme thus maintains the telomeric length and reverses the aging process.
 Cells continue to divide with better health and thereby contribute to healthy physiology.

-How Epithalon reverses aging in animal studies
+How Epitalon reverses aging in animal studies

 What is meant by aging?

 Aging is the natural physiological phenomenon whereby cells undergoing repeated cycles of division ultimately shorten their telomere length beyond the Hayflick limit.
 These cells then lose some of the good DNA required for their proper propagation.
 Thereby such aged cells either leak out accumulated toxins into the surrounding system or undergo self-degradation (apoptosis or programmed cell death).
 However, sometimes such aging cells, instead of perishing, turn rogue and adversely affect tissues of various organs like kidney, lungs, liver, brain, heart and causes the onset of diseases.

 Scientists used murine models of the early onset of aging to study the effect of the molecule.
 Genetically modified mice were used for the research.
 These animals showed shortened lengths of telomeres and lead to the early onset of aging.
 They display various physiological impairments like shrinkage in the size of the brain, atrophied spleens, damaged intestines, loss of sense of smell, and so on.
 These subjects were administered proper doses of Epitalon and monitored.
 One month post-administration, they showed dramatic improvement in physiological parameters.
 At the molecular level, the chromosomes showed a higher length of telomeres, possibly due to enhanced telomerase activity.
 The treated animals showed the formation of new neurons, growth in the size of the spleen, and regained the sense of smell.

 Clinical trials conducted on the peptide have shown improvement in the functionality of the organs.